randa-mu/devcon-2024-timelock-workshop/STEP_BY_STEP_GUIDE.md

    cd bls-bn254-js
    yarn ibe:encrypt --message 300000000000000000 --blocknumber 56
    ```
-   - This will generate the ciphertext to use for Bidder A’s sealed bid.
+   - This will generate the ciphertext to use for Bidder A’s sealed bid with the auction ending block number to ensure that the bid amount can only be decrypted once this block has been mined.
 Please make note of it.

 2. **Encrypt the bid amount for Bidder B (0.4 ETH)**:
    ```bash
    cast to-wei 0.4   # Result: 400000000000000000
    yarn ibe:encrypt --message 400000000000000000 --blocknumber 56
    ```
-   - This generates the ciphertext for Bidder B, making Bidder B the highest bidder.
+   - This generates the ciphertext for Bidder B's bid amount of 0.4 ether, making Bidder B the highest bidder.
 Please make note of it.

 ### Step 5: Submit Sealed Bids to the Auction Contract